Expander graphs are globally synchronizing: Introduction

-\begin{remark} Expansion is not a necessary condition for global synchronisation.
-In fact, a graph consisting of two cliques connected by an edge is globally synchronising, even though it has very poor expansion.
-This follows from the more general fact that if two graphs $H$ and $H'$ are globally synchronising and share a vertex $v$, then the graph $G$ obtained by joining $H$ and $H'$ by identifying a vertex $v \in H$ with a vertex $v' \in H'$ is also globally synchronising.
-We provide a sketch only.
-Observe that the energy function $\cE_G$ would factor as a sum of the energy function $\cE_H + \cE_{H'}$, where the only variable in common between $\cE_H$ and $\cE_{H'}$ is $\theta_v$.
-Now, observe that constrained to $\theta_{x'} - \theta_{y'}$ being constant for all $x', y' \in V(H')$, the gradient flow $\d\theta/\dt = - \grad \cE_G(\theta)$ is precisely the Kuramoto model on $H$.
-As $H$ is globally synchronising, up to a null set, any initial state can be continuously deformed to a state with $\theta_x = \theta_y$ for all $x, y \in V(H)$ without increasing $\cE_G$, and without changing the phases $\theta_{x'} - \theta_{y'}$ for all $x', y' \in V(H')$.
-Repeating this while exchanging the roles of $H$ and $H'$ completes the claim.
-The two-cliques example just mentioned follows by adding an edge to the first clique and then adding the second clique. \end{remark}
+\begin{remark} Expansion is not a necessary condition for global synchronization.
+In fact, a graph consisting of two cliques connected by an edge is globally synchronizing, even though it has poor expansion.
+Indeed, this follows from a more general fact that if two graphs $H$ and $H'$ are such that $\cE_H$ and $\cE_{H'}$ have no spurious local minima and all their saddle points are strict saddle points, then the same holds for the graph obtained by gluing a vertex of $H$ to a vertex of $H'$ (see Canale and Monzon~\cite{Canale2007-oe}).
+Finally, it can be shown that the only states $\theta$ for which the energy of the complete graph $K_n$ satisfy $\hess \cE_{K_n}(\theta) \succeq 0$ are the fully synchronized states (see Taylor~\cite{Taylor2012-jc}).